Category Archives: Gluing & Repairs

 The foam backrest fits right on the TXL: the long tapes reuse the TXL’s front buckles and, less well, the rear straps come back through the flat tab mounts.
 A slide ring would work better here.
 I could have reused the thin, cinchable elastic cord which came with the Anfibio backrest but I suspect it was part of the problem (and thought so on the Anfibio Revo too).
 Counter-tensioned, non-elastic straps attached to a firm panel add up to better support.
 Up to a point the thinner foam backrest also makes more room behind it, too.
 And I won’t miss deflating the stock backrest to save on packed space, neither!

-Sigma TXL • bow skeg and thigh straps
+Sigma TXL • bow skeg and knee straps

 Sigma TXL main page